-(d) Type D, Edgeyard Building
+4. Type D, Edgeyard Building

 This Building Type is suited for those sites where it is less critical to the public realm that buildings be placed adjacent or close to the sidewalk.
-In this building type, a REQUIRED FRONTAGE ZONE (RFZ) is substituted for the REQUIRED BUILD-TO LINE (RBL).
+In this building type, a Required Frontage Zone (RFZ) is substituted for the Required Building type.
 This allows greater flexibility in determining the building footprint and allows for the possibility of front and side yards.
-This Building Type is permitted on PARCEL III.
+Building height is limited in order to preserve the visual relationship between the Charlotte Lighthouse and Lake Ontario.
+This Building Type is permitted on Parcel III.